-This scholarship is available to a new full-time or part-time student with Home/EU status studying for an MA Holocaust Studies degree.
+This scholarship is available to a new full-time or part-time student with Home or International status studying for an MA Holocaust Studies degree.

 The scholarship is a tuition fee reduction and a contribution towards living costs, to the value of £10,000.

 Applicants are strongly encouraged to visit the Holocaust Research Institute to learn about our history, vision, academic staff and research strengths.
 The Holocaust Research Institute is housed within the Department of History and boasts an active and stimulating research culture for postgraduate students.